Bitcoin L2: Critical Merged-Mining Bugs We Uncovered

 What is Merged-Mining?

 Merged-mining, first proposed by Satoshi Nakamoto in a 2010 Bitcoin forum thread, offers a win-win solution for established and emerging blockchain networks.
-Despite its long-standing presence, the Build on Bitcoin movement brings merged-mining into the spotlight.
+Despite its long-standing presence, the Bitcoin L2 movement brings merged-mining into the spotlight.

 Merged-mining enables multiple blockchains to share mining infrastructure, allowing smaller chains to leverage the hashing power of more established networks.
 This approach increases the cumulative Proof of Work (PoW) across all the merged-mined chains, making it more difficult for attackers to compromise new blockchain networks.